 Since this would rapidly fill the on-site station-operating computer, Here GOES Radiotelescope compresses and uploads a portion of the data to online storage, which serves as a data archive for related art projects.
 A selection of the images received in the last 24-hours is available for exploration and download from this website.
 The most recently viewed images through Here GOES Radiotelescope's viewport are under 'Images|Now,' and those from the last 24 hours are in 'Images|Then.'

 Here GOES Radiotelescope creates an avenue for individuals to directly relate to the usually invisible infrastructure we rely on.
-Seeing the image stream from GOES-16’s constant radio transmission is a reminder of the ubiquitous invisible radio data surrounding us, and how much we rely on our orbiting infrastructure and these streams for weather forecasting, navigation, communication, and many other services.
+Seeing the image stream and hearing data from GOES-16’s constant radio transmission is a reminder of the ubiquitous invisible radio data surrounding us, and how much we rely on our orbiting infrastructure and these streams for weather forecasting, navigation, communication, and many other services.

 By receiving the data stream as individuals, we participate directly in the activities in Earth’s orbit and are reminded that such unmediated participation is possible.
 Visitors sitting in the physical Here GOES Radiotelescope structure are placed in direct positional alignment with the satellite, making the distant spacecraft relate to our bodies and the landscape we inhabit; we see the wide view of the full Earth from space, and can intuit our place on it.